Whitechurch, Dublin

 The name of the area is derived its name from a small white church in Kilmashogue, built near an ancient cairn (which is a protected monument).
 Little remains of the church.

 The Church of Ireland parish of Whitechurch includes most of Rathfarnham including Tibradden, Larch Hill and Kilmashogue.
 There is a Moravian cemetery in the area which was the burial ground for the Moravian community, a Protestant sect from what is now the Czech republic that arrived in Ireland in the 18th century.
 This community had a church in Kevin St but has now died out.
 The Catholic order, the Augustinian Fathers, have had a presence in the area for many years.

-A Carnegie library was built in Whitechurch in 1911, and with little change, continues to function.
+A Carnegie library was built in Whitechurch in 1911 and remains in operation.

 There are 3 schools located in Whitechurch.
-Firstly, there is St. Columba’s College, a private mostly boarding secondary school.
+Firstly, there is St. Columba's College, a private mostly boarding secondary school.
 There are also two primary schools.
 Whitechurch National School is a Church of Ireland primary school connected with Whitechurch Parish and Scoil Mhuire National School is a Roman Catholic primary school linked to the Good Counsel Parish, Ballyboden.